 As a part of the ongoing effort to reduce congestion on Collier County roadways, the MPO regularly identifies corridors with high levels of recurring traffic congestion.
 This usually occurs every two years when the MPO's Transportation System Performance (TSP) Report is updated.
 This process consists of traffic data analysis and forecasting that is based on other MPO planning efforts such as the Long Range Transportation Plan (LRTP).

-Collier County's Congestion Hotspots CR 896 / Pine Ridge Rd (From CR 851 / Goodlette-Frank Rd to I-75)
+CR 896 / Pine Ridge Rd (From CR 851 / Goodlette-Frank Rd to I-75)